-Although the exact cause of IgA nephropathy is unknown, these factors might increase your risk of developing this condition:
+The exact cause of IgA nephropathy is unknown.
+But these factors might raise the risk of getting it:

 - Sex.
 In North America and Western Europe, IgA nephropathy affects at least twice as many men as it does women.

 - Ethnicity.
-IgA nephropathy is more common in whites and Asians than it is in blacks.
+IgA nephropathy is more common in white people and people of Asian descent than it is in Black people.

 - Age.
-IgA nephropathy most often develops between the late teens and late 30s.
+IgA nephropathy most often develops between the mid-teens and mid-30s.

 - Family history.
-In some cases, IgA nephropathy appears to run in families, indicating that genetic factors contribute to the disease.
+IgA nephropathy appears to run in some families.

 The course of IgA nephropathy varies from person to person.
 Some people have the disease for years with few or no problems.
-In fact, many cases go undiagnosed.
+Many don't get diagnosed.
 Other people develop one or more of the following complications:

 - High blood pressure.
-Damage to your kidneys from IgA deposits can raise your blood pressure, and high blood pressure can cause further damage to your kidneys.
+Damage to the kidneys from IgA buildup can raise blood pressure.
+And high blood pressure can do more damage to the kidneys.

 - High cholesterol.
-High levels of cholesterol can increase your risk of a heart attack.
+High levels of cholesterol can raise the risk of a heart attack.

 - Chronic kidney disease.
-IgA nephropathy can cause your kidneys to gradually stop functioning.
-Then permanent dialysis or a kidney transplant is needed to live.
+IgA nephropathy can cause the kidneys to stop working over time.
+Then a treatment called dialysis or a kidney transplant is needed to live.

 - Nephrotic syndrome.
-This is a group of problems that can be caused by damage to the glomeruli, including high urine protein levels, low blood protein levels, high cholesterol and lipids, and swelling of your eyelids, feet and abdomen.
+This is a group of problems that can be caused by damage to the glomeruli.
+The problems can include high urine protein levels, low blood protein levels, high cholesterol and lipids, and swelling of the eyelids, feet and stomach area.

 You can't prevent IgA nephropathy.
-If you have a family history of the disease, talk with your doctor about what you can do to keep your kidneys healthy, such as reducing high blood pressure and keeping your cholesterol at healthy levels.
+Talk with your doctor if you have a family history of the disease.
+Ask what you can do to keep your kidneys healthy.
+For example, it helps to lower high blood pressure and keep cholesterol at healthy levels.